-Tagged music preceded by \keepWithTag #'name Untagged music and music tagged with any of the given tag names is in- or cluded; music tagged with any other \keepWithTag #'(name1 name2) tag name is excluded.
-Tagged music preceded by Untagged music and music not tagged \removeWithTag #' name with any of the given tag names is in- or cluded; music tagged with any of the \removeWithTag #'(name1 name2) given tag names is excluded.
-Tagged music not preceded by either All tagged and untagged music is
+Untagged music and music tagged with any of the given tag names is included; music tagged with any other tag name is excluded.

-\keepWithTag or \removeWithTag
+Untagged music and music not tagged with any of the given tag names is included; music tagged with any of the given tag names is excluded.